jericirenej/scraper-project/README.md

 - add hierarchically ordered selectors and recursively remove them
 - choose their type and whether or not they are multiple in nature (i.e. if all of the occurrences should be considered)

-Sitemap configurations are stored in the application state, which means that they are ready to be used for the eventual scraping part of the application.
-However, stroage is not yet persistent.
-Back-end is not yet implemented.
+Sitemap configurations are stored in the application state for now.

-The preview of the current state can be seen [here](https://jericirenej.github.io/scraper-project/).
+Also, *the basic back-end scraping functionality has been implemented*.
+This means that Puppeteer is able to parse the stored sitemaps and recursively scrape the results.
+Puppeteer scripts haven't been uploaded yet, as the solution is not stable enough yet, and the Express middleware has not yet been implemented.

 ## The Big Tests Ahead
 ### Back-end Implementation of Scraping Operations
-Due to security measures of websites that generally disallow cross-origin network requests, it simply *isn't possible to actually implement the scraping inside the browser*.

-To get around this, a separate instance of a headless browser needs to be launched, which means that  **Node.js** and the associated **Puppeteer** package need to be implemented.
-This, however, brings the additional demand of developing a complete application that fuses together theuser interface and the back-end implementation that carries out the scraping, with the **Express** framework mediating in between.
+Compelted on a basic level.
+Need to extend functionality to encompass different selector types (especially click type links).

 ### Persistent Storage and Results Output
 Connected with the need to develop the appropriate back-end, the question of persistent storage of saved sitemap configuration and / or scraping results also comes into play.

-The possibilities of implementing persistent storage via browser-available methods (such  as localStorage or IndexedDB), local storage (if the app will be developed using Electron), and online storage solutions should be considered.
-Online storage solutions bring with them the question of proper user authentication.

-Users should also be able to export the results of their queries or store them.
+For now, the possibility of using local storage options will be considerd.
+After the app will reach the desired functionality, further extensions can be planned.

+It is paramount that users can export the results of the queries.
+JSON exporting will be provided.
+Also, optionally, users should be able to see a preview of the results in a tabular format.

 **In short:**
-- **Back-end logic must be developed for scraping the sitemaps configurations provided for in the front-end.**
+- **Back-end logic must be ~~developed~~ completed**
-- **Express configuration for medaiation between the front- and back-end protions**
+- **Express server should be set-up to pass the sitemaps to the back-end Puppeteer script**
-- **Decision on the type of deployment must be made (Electron or cloud deployment).**

-## To Do
-- THE UI SECTION:
-  - Complete the basic functionality by adding sections for viewing already saved configurations (simulate back-end development with mock-ups), exporting the results and running the queries.
-- BACK-END IMPLEMENTATION:
-  - Generate logic for use with the provided sitemap parameters.
-  - Middleware for connecting React and back-end
-    - *Minimal build already succesfully trialled, will upload to separate branch*
-  - Decide on deployment type.
+- **Optional: Electron deployment**

+The preview of the current state can be seen [here](https://jericirenej.github.io/scraper-project/).

 <br><br>